bootcoder/jQueryIntro/README.md

 ---

 ### Sample Code
 Have a solid look through the code included in this repo.
 It gives a 1000ft overview of basic jQuery functionality.
+Open up the index.html and toggle functions in ```0_main.js``` to see their effects.

+---

 ### Event Delegation
 Event delegation refers to the process of using event propagation (bubbling) to handle events at a higher level in the DOM than the element on which the event originated.
 It allows us to attach a single event listener for elements that exist now or in the future.